THE NUMBERED CARDS

 The ten numbers that form the pip cards are composed of the Ace, four prime numbers (2, 3, 5 and 7) and five composed numbers (4, 6, 8, 9 and 10).
 Let us have a look to each of these numbers.

 The number One can be represented by a point without dimensions.
 It is in potential the most powerful of all numbers.
 Every other numbers can be constructed by adding sufficient 1’s to each other.
-One is the seed that can grow out to a tree tens of meters high.
+One is the seed that can grow out to a tree, tens of meters high.
 One is the human cell, containing everything that defines the grown up person.
 One is the promise of a great future where everything is still possible.
 The Ace of a specific suit has all the characteristics of that suit.
-Keywords for the number One are Promise, Potential, Character, Origin and Unity, but also Dictatorship and Tyranny.
+Keywords for the number One are Promise, Potential, Character, Origin, Seed and Unity, but also Dictatorship and Lonelyness.

 The number Two can be represented by a line segment, two points connected by a straight line.
 With the line we enter in the first dimension.
 Two is the first prime number and the first even number.
 All even numbers can be divided by two and all even numbers inherited the balanced female characteristics of the number Two.
 The number two symbolizes a bond.
 We have two entities, there is a choice.
 There is good and bad, black and white, sweet and bitter.
 Keywords for the number two are Choice, Bond, Friendship, Polarity, Duality, Balance, Symmetry, Complimentarily but also Dependence.